leholady/MeetRecyclerView/README.md

 ## License
 	Copyright 2015 Soulwolf Ching
-	Copyright 2015 The Android Open Source Project for MeetRecycleView
+	Copyright 2015 The Android Open Source Project for MeetRecyclerView

 	Licensed under the Apache License, Version 2.0 (the "License");
 	you may not use this file except in compliance with the License.